 Instead, if you want to replicate what Acorns does, you can do it for free by combining Peak with a free investing app such as M1 Finance.
 Simply have Peak round up your transactions, then every month, transfer all your spare change into M1 Finance.
 You’ll get the exact same thing Acorns does but at no cost.
 (Related: How To Make Your Own Free Version Of Acorns)

 Personally, I don’t think it’s particularly meaningful to invest your spare change.
 Instead, I prefer saving it and adding it towards various short-term goals or at least using that spare change as a way to bolster my emergency fund.

-In conclusion, I think Peak is a great app that’s worth including in your money system.
+In conclusion, I think Peak is a great app that’s definitely worth including in your money system.
 I’d recommend using Peak for short-term savings goals where you want to create a new savings bucket quickly and easily on your phone.
 For longer-term goals, I’d recommend creating sub-savings accounts in a high-yield savings account (so things like a house fund or really large savings goals should go in a traditional high-yield savings account).

 The main reason to use Peak, however, is for the round-up feature.
 Add Peak into your money system and round up all of your daily transactions.
 You’ll find that it’s an easy way to increase your savings without even noticing it.
 If you combine Peak with a free app like Albert, you’ll have a nice microsaving system in place.
 You can check out Peak Money on their website.

 Update: Previously, Peak was only available on iOS, but it’s now available on iOS, Android, and can be accessed on your computer as well.